JamesSkemp/words/content/post/review-jquery-mobile-by-jon-reid.md

 +++
-title = "Review: jQuery Mobile by Jon Reid" summary = "The following is a review of jQuery Mobile, written by Jon Reid." draft = false comments = true date = "2011-07-17T08:45:00-05:00"
+title = "Review: jQuery Mobile by Jon Reid" description = "The following is a review of jQuery Mobile, written by Jon Reid." draft = false comments = true date = "2011-07-17T08:45:00-05:00"